 Pin down the likelihood of the risk occurring and its impact if it should come to fruition.
 Compare it to other identified dangers using similar metrics, so you can prioritize action on each.

-Now that you've figured out the most prominent risks on a project, you can figure out how to avoid, transfer, or accept each one.
+Now that you've figured out the most prominent potential risks on a project, you can figure out how to avoid, transfer, or accept each one.

 The above-mentioned risks are difficult to avoid as they appear on nearly every project a builder begins.
 However, contractors can plan and execute an organized strategy for mitigating them so they become more manageable.